ullasmanjunatha/covid19-data-analysis/README.md

 This analysis provides valuable insights into the COVID-19 pandemic's regional impacts, recovery efficiency, and mortality variations.
 It serves as a resource for further study and decision-making support in public health and epidemiology.

----

-Feel free to adapt, expand, and update the analysis as new data becomes available.